moka-guys/dnanexus_FH_PRS/Readme.md

 ## What does this app do?
 The app takes in a compressed GVCF and uses bcftools convert (https://github.com/samtools/bcftools/releases/tag/1.13) to change it to a uncompressed VCF based on a provided BED file.

-The bcftools docker image was created using the Dockerfile, tagged, and saved as a bcftools.tar.gz file, saved in the 001_ToolsReferenceData project.
+The Bioconda bcftools docker image taken from DockerHub, tagged, and saved as a bcftools.tar.gz file, saved in the 001_ToolsReferenceData project.
 The app loads the docker image from the .tar.gz file each time it is run.

 sudo docker build - < Dockerfile
 sudo docker tag <image_id> samtools/bcftools:1.13
 sudo docker save samtools/bcftools:1.13 | gzip > bcftools_v1.13.tar.gz

 The output uncompressed VCF is used as an input to calculate PRS.
-It uses the dockerised code from [https://github.com/moka-guys/fhprs].
+It uses the dockerised code from [https://github.com/moka-guys/fhprs] v1.0.1

 ## What are typical use cases for this app?
 It is used to calculate the polygenic risk score (PRS) for FH samples.